MahiAlJawad/InstaLayout-iOS/README.md

 # InstaLayout-iOS
-Instagram like layout using Compositional layout and Diffable datasource
+Instagram like layout using Compositional Layout and Diffable Datasource